Middleton, Massachusetts: History

 Although the town no longer has any functional rail systems, there have been rail lines previously running through the area.
-Notably, the Essex Railroad had termini in Salem and North Andover, running through Middleton from the mid-1840's through the mid-20th century, when passenger and freight demands dropped off.
+Notably, the Essex Railroad had termini in Salem and North Andover, running through Middleton from the mid-1840s through the mid-20th century, when passenger and freight demands dropped off.

 In the late 18th and to the mid-19th centuries Middleton was a vacation town to those who lived in areas such as Lawrence and Lowell.
 It is home to one of the oldest trees in Massachusetts, being approximately 400 years old, and which is located at 39 Peabody Street.
 The oldest still standing house is the Wilkins house, which was built in 1693, and served as a tavern on the main road between Salem and Lawrence.